durée moyenne des règles

 Less than 3 days

-It may be normal, related to birth control or perimenopause.
-Monitor if unexplained.
+May be normal, linked to contraception or perimenopause.
+Should be monitored if unexplained.

 Normal duration